StiftsEU/json-rpc-client/README.md

 - The client supports operation cancellation via a cancellation token.
 - The client supports `gzip` and `DEFLATE` response encodings.
+- The client supports working with request and response headers.
+- The client supports specifying HTTP protocol version.
 - The client supports usage of a custom HTTP message invoker instance.
-- The client supports usage of a specific HTTP message version.

 ### Specifics